-The much-travelled Brennan family and their menagerie of pets and livestock have come home to roost near Mudgee in the NSW central-western slopes
+The much traveled Brennan family and their menagerie of pets and livestock have come home to roost near Mudgee in the NSW central-western slopes

 The Brennan children know the drill.
 It just wouldn’t be a weekend in the country without a couple of property inspections.
 So when the Sydney University health sciences professor, Patrick, and his wife, Elizabeth, headed to Mudgee for a weekend getaway, their children, John, Beth, Anna and Eoin, knew it would involve a few real estate windows.